ghishadow/gnome-desktop-programming/md/bsearch.md

 }
 ```

-Keep in mind that your compare func will get the key as the first parameter and
+Keep in mind that your compare func will get the key as the first parameter and a pointer to the array member, not the actual pointer as the second.
-the array member as the second.
+This should be familiar to those who have used GHashTable.